MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 *   Complete the next tutorial in this series, [Get Started with CSS][DevToolsBeginnersCss], to learn how to style your page and experiment with style changes in Microsoft Edge DevTools.
 *   Read [Introduction to the DOM][MDNIntroductionDom] to learn more about the DOM.
-*   Check out a course like [Introduction to Web Development][CourseraIntroductionToWebDevelopment] to get more hands-on web development experience.
+*   Check out a course like [Introduction to Web Development][CourseraIntroductionToWebDevelopment] for more hands-on web development experience.

 ## Getting in touch with the Microsoft Edge DevTools team